Triphthong smoothing: Triphthongs

 A chart of the five "triphthongs" in Received Pronunciation as described in the section diphthongs + [ə] by Cruttenden (2008).

-The five centring diphthongs followed by a schwa - /aɪə/, /ɑʊə/, /əʊə/, /eɪə/, and /ɔɪə/ - are often labelled triphthongs, even if in practice they are rarely pronounced in one syllable as true triphthongs are.
+The five closing diphthongs followed by a schwa - /aɪə/, /ɑʊə/, /əʊə/, /eɪə/, and /ɔɪə/ - are often labelled triphthongs, even if in practice they are rarely pronounced in one syllable as true triphthongs are.
 This is due to their shared tendency to undergo smoothing, as compared to other three-vowel sequences as in clayey or reaudit.

 Degrees of smoothing

 There are two degrees of smoothing in RP.
 In the first, the medial element of a triphthong is elided, creating a new diphthong composed of a long vowel and schwa.
 In the second degree, the diphthongs are further reduced to long vowels.